 Narrating an audiobook: 7 things authors should know

-Editing my first book took up so much time that I didn’t give the audiobook a moment’s thought until Wired for Music was sent to the printer.
+Editing my first book took so much time that I didn’t give the audiobook a moment’s thought until Wired for Music was sent to the printer.

 Weeks later, I spent more than 30 hours in a recording studio narrating my science memoir.
 Fortunately, my publisher handled all dealings with the production company, but I had to learn how to narrate on the fly.